-Department stores often had their origins as drapers, grocers or merchant stores.
+Department stores, who often sold branded merchandise, commonly had their origins as drapers, grocers or merchant stores.
 Some started as early as the 1840s to 1850s.
+Other stores that had there own branded buttons were haberdashery/sewing stores.
+These were sometimes single stores, but sometimes a successful chain of stores across the nation.

 Jas Marshall and Co., Adelaide